 There are other types of handmade glass marbles that don't follow the same design rules as other glass marbles.
 These include:

 - An Opaque marble is made from one opaque color.
-A Christensen opaque Imperial Jade marble sold for around $14.
+A Christensen slag opaque Imperial Jade marble sold for around $100.

 Akro Agate Company Marblesa

-Aggies were marbles that made from agate.
+Aggies were marbles that are made from agate.
 It became a common name used for almost any type of stone marble.
 Many times, Aggies were colored with mineral dyes to create a range of green, blue, black, gray and yellow marbles.
-A Christensen Agate Company marble sold for around $11.
+A Christensen Agate Company marble sold for around $15.

 Bennington and China Marbles

 While ancient Roman marbles were made of clay, later marble designs also used clay.
 Bennington marbles were salt glazed clay marbles.
-The glaze created what are called, little eyes (pits).
-A group of 20 Vintage Bennington clay marbles sold for around $18.
+The glaze created what are called little eyes (pits).
+A group of 24 Vintage Bennington clay marbles sold for around $15.
 China marbles were made from dense white clay and were painted with colorful designs.
 Of the three types of clay marbles, the China marbles are considered more collectibles.
-A Vintage China marble sold for $6.50.
+A Vintage lot of Bennington China marble sold for $8.50.

 A popular must have, was the steelie.
 These novelty marbles were ball bearings that were relegated to be used as marbles.
-A grouping of various sizes of steelies sold for around $10.
+A grouping of 50 steelies sold for around $15.

 What Marbles Are Worth Money?